juniorxsound/Bakery/README.md

 2. Open Blender
 3. Go to Edit > Preferences > Add-ons
 4. Click "Install" and select the downloaded zip file
-5. Enable the addon by checking the box next to "Bakery"
+5. Enable the add-on by checking the box next to "Bakery"

 ## Usage